jwestmoreland/OpenHPSDR-PowerSDR-Spot-WIP/ReadMe.md

 - Added MIDI CAT support for the Behringer CMD Studio 2a
 - Added support for the ANAN-7000DLE transceiver
 - Added feature to select between receive or transmit antenna for receiving
-- Use of seperate TX Profiles for various modes.
+- Use of separate TX Profiles for various modes.
   - LSB, USB, DSB, CWL, CWU, SPEC, & DRM
   - FM
   - AM & SAM